sthenusan/Machine-Learning-Project/README.md

       3. Selection of the Model and traing the model for prediction.
       4. Predict labels for test data given

-* The details of the initial data exploration of given test dataset and findings can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Initial%20Exploration.md) and its python notebook can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Notebooks/Initial%20Data%20Exploring.ipynb).
+* The details and coding of the initial data exploration of the given test dataset is given as a python notebook  & can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Notebooks/Initial%20Data%20Exploring.ipynb).
-* The details of the preprocessing and modeling details can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Preprocess%20and%20Model%20Building.md) and its python notebook can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Notebooks/pump-it-up%20170628x.ipynb).
+* The details of the preprocessing and modeling python notebook can be found [here](https://github.com/sthenusan/ml-project-assignment/blob/main/Notebooks/pump-it-up%20170628x.ipynb).

 # Initial Data Exploration and Analysis